hail-is/hail/dev-docs/key-rotation.md

   can be OK, such as with the terraform service account.
 However, any user accounts should not be in this category, and it might indicate that they weren't properly deleted.

+Each service account is listed with its rotation state.

 NOTE: `rotate_keys.py` *only* checks secrets with a `key.json` field.
 This is an invariant of `auth` and `terraform`-created accounts, but might not catch